gmail storagestorage cleanupgmail filters

 Storage Not Updating

-Remember: You must empty the Trash folder for storage to be reclaimed How: Click "Trash" → "Empty Trash now"
+Remember: You have to empty the Trash for the space to come back How: Click "Trash" → "Empty Trash now"

 When to Consider Paid Storage vs. Cleanup